 top of page

 These objects first appear sparkling in my imagination.
-I try to create them as carefully and accurately as possible by sketching, making models, and resolving complex technical issues.
-Completing the finished piece often takes several weeks, and uses all of my jewellery, silversmithing and blacksmithing skills.
+I try to create them as carefully and accurately as possible by sketching, making models and resolving complex technical issues.
+Completing the finished piece often takes several weeks and uses all of my jewellery, silversmithing and metalworking skills.
+I love the precision and enduring sparkle that metal provides.

-As a jeweller I have spent years exploring how jewellery enhances the body and mind of the wearer.
-Now, as a sculptor, my goal is to explore how large scale jewels can transform our physical environment and inspire us to go beyond what we see and reconnect with the timeless wonder of the sacred treasure that lie within us all.
+As a jeweller I spent years exploring how jewellery enhances the body and mind of the wearer.
+As a sculptor, my goal is to explore how large scale, monumental jewels can transform our physical environment.

 fullsizeoutput_6764.jpeg